biopython/biopython/Doc/Tutorial/chapter_blast.rst

 for the rounds that are used in the iteration steps of PSIBlast.

 .. figure:: ../images/BlastRecord.png
-   :alt: Class diagram for the Blast Record class representing all of the info in a BLAST report
+   :alt: Class diagram for the Blast Record class representing a report
    :name: fig:blastrecord
    :width: 80.0%

-   Class diagram for the Blast Record class representing all of the info in a BLAST report
+   Class diagram for the Blast Record class representing a BLAST report.

 .. figure:: ../images/PSIBlastRecord.png
    :alt: Class diagram for the PSIBlast Record class.